c0y0te-git/PyDoor/README.md

 Set the __local host__ (LHOST) IP address and the __listening port__ (LPORT) in both AntiochBackdoor.py and AntiochCmdServer.py file.

+**REQUIREMENTS:**
+Python3, pip, and pyinstaller for compiling.

+**TO COMPILE FOR WINDOWS:**
+On the Windows machine enter the commandline, go to desired directory and run: __pyinstaller AntiochBackdoor1.0.py --onefile --noconsole__ \n
+Then in the folder marked 'dist' will be the compiled backdoor.

 **Environment Setup:**
 Linux host machine running AntiochCmdServer, and target virtual machine running AntiochBackdoor.